rpeszek/my-blogs/posts/2021-12-12-ts-types-part1.md

 We will discuss these questions in the next installment.
 Here is the link: [_add_blank_target Part 2.
 Typing Honestly](2021-12-24-ts-types-part2.html)

-### Summary of final edits
+## Summary of final edits

-Linked [_add_blank_target overloading examples](https://github.com/rpeszek/typescript-issues/blob/master/src/RejectingCorrectCode/RejectingOverloads.ts) to demonstrate the issue of TS type inference not working well with overloaded methods, creating compilation issues unless the last overload is used.
+Added context to [bumps on the path](#bumps-on-the-path) section about type inference not working well with overloaded methods.

-Linked a curated [_add_blank_target examples list](https://github.com/rpeszek/typescript-issues/blob/master/src/AcceptingWrongCode/IncorrectlyAcceptingUnknown.ts) where compiler accepts invalid code by computing `unknown` in the type.
+Added context to why `curry(_())` is not compiling.

-Added context to `curry(_())` not compiling.
+Added context to [compilation bloopers](#compilation-bloopers) section explaining the underlying reason for TS accepting my blooper examples:  TS allows to assign a function with fewer parameters to a function type with more parameters.
+The arity does not need to match.